miguelpruivo/flutter_file_picker/README.md

 First, add file_picker as a dependency in [your pubspec.yaml file](https://flutter.io/platform-plugins/).

-Note: for now, just add it as remote plugin.
+Note: for now, just add it as git plugin.
 ```
 file_picker:
     git: